There are a range of direct and indirect factors that can affect if plants grow, how they grow, and whether they grow effectively.

 Beneficial soil microbes tend to thrive in healthy soil with plenty of organic matter.

-– Abiotic Factors That Affect How Plants Grow
+Abiotic Factors That Affect How Plants Grow

-Different plants grow better in different climates – the USDA produces a plant hardiness zone map that takes into account average lowest temperature in a location (they have zones 1 through to 12).
+The USDA produces a plant hardiness zone map that takes into account average lowest temperature in a location (they have zones 1 through to 12).

 You can view each here:

-- Soil Type
+– The Soil

 For example, growing in arid parts of Australia is going to be different to the more tropical parts, and growing in each state in the US means different climates and different state representative soils you are dealing with.